TWOEARS/git-media/README.md

 you need to explicitly tell git that some media files has changed:

     $ git update-index --really-refresh

-## Installing

-    $ git clone git@github.com:alebedev/git-media.git
-    $ cd git-media
-    $ sudo gem install bundler
-    $ bundle install
-    $ gem build git-media.gemspec
-    $ sudo gem install git-media-*.gem

-In order to use bundle you will need most probably the ruby-dev package installed on your system.

-If you have file permissions problems running `bundle install`, you could try instead:

-    $ bundle install --path ~/.gem

 ## Notes for Windows